 Well, it’s time to get churning again!
-Below we’ve got a collection of some amazing ice cream flavors.
+Below we’ve got a collection of some amazing ice cream maker recipes.
 There’s even one for olive oil ice cream, which you absolutely MUST try to believe.
 It’s so delicious.

 The three of us here at A Food Lover’s Kitchen were debating which was our favorite.

 - Angela chose the Peach Ice Cream because it reminds her of childhood.